ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 Selecting 'Modules' will show the Integration Module for this example, but as we haven't defined one you just see a fairly empty screen.
 ![Login](quickstart-images/new-project-embeddedConsole-screen7.png)

-Lets define a module.
+Lets create a module.

-Go back to IntelliJ and create new MyModule class.
-This class will hold the definiton of Ikasan Integration Module.
-It is important to annotate method returning Module with @Bean annotation.
+Go back to IntelliJ open the MyModule class.
+So far this class just loads the persistence configuration via the ImportResource, but we now want to use this class to define our Ikasan Integration Module.
+Replace the entirety of this class with the code below.
 ```java
 package com.ikasan.example;